-Papers: One short paper is required.
+Papers: One short review paper is required.
 For this paper assignment students will review a journal article that describes a spatial analysis method from one of the topic areas covered by the course (e.g point patterns, continuous data, area data, or sampling).
-Papers should be approximately 3 pages in length.
-They are due December 3.
+Review papers should be approximately 3 pages in length.
+They are due November 29.

-There will be a take home midterm exam distributed on October 24 and due October 29.
+There will be a take home midterm exam distributed the third or fourth week of October.

 - Final project and presentation – 35%